Become a Member

 Member of Accounting Body Outside Canada - Specified - Become a CPA, CA

-If you are a member in good standing of an accounting body outside Canada with which we have a Memorandum of Understanding (MOU) and you hold a university degree recognized by that body, you are eligible to apply for registration and admission to membership in the Chartered Professional Accountants of Ontario (CPA Ontario) under the terms of the MOU on Reciprocal Membership Arrangements negotiated by the respective accounting body and the Canadian Institute of Chartered Accountants (CICA).
+If you are a member in good standing of an accounting body outside Canada with which the Chartered Professional Accountants of Ontario has a Memorandum of Understanding (MOU) and you hold a university degree recognized by that body, you are eligible to apply for registration and admission to membership in the Chartered Professional Accountants of Ontario (CPA Ontario) under the terms of the MOU on Reciprocal Membership Arrangements negotiated by the respective accounting body and the Canadian Institute of Chartered Accountants (CICA).
 Currently, we have a MOU with:

 Eligibility for Registration as a Student:

-In order to qualify for registration as a Student under the Member of an Accounting Body Outside Canada – Specified pathway to membership, you must:
+In order to qualify for registration as a Legacy CA Student under the Member of an Accounting Body Outside Canada – Specified pathway to membership, you must:

 How to Register